Windrush Timeline: Revisiting Britain’s Most Racist Election - The Battle for Smethwick 1964

 Posters emerged bearing the now-notorious slogan: “If you want a n**r for a neighbour, vote Labour.”

-Griffiths denied authoring or endorsing the slogan, claiming it was the work of far-right extremists.
-Yet he refused to condemn it — and, in doing so, benefitted politically.
-The swing to the Conservatives in Smethwick was 7.2%, compared to a national 3.5% swing towards Labour.
+Griffiths denied authoring or endorsing this slogan, claiming it was the work of far-right extremists.
+However, he refused to condemn it — and, in doing so, politically benefitted.
+The swing to the Conservatives in Smethwick was 7.2%, compared to a national 3.5% swing toward Labour.

 This wasn’t just about prejudice.
 It was a calculated strategy.
 The Conservatives, eager to claw back working-class support, had found a wedge issue: immigration.
 Much like Farage’s dog-whistle politics today, race became a proxy for economic insecurity and cultural change.
-And Labour — much like now — appeared either ill-equipped or unwilling to push back effectively.
+Labour — similar to now — appeared either ill-equipped or unwilling to push back effectively.

-To dismiss Smethwick solely as a racist outburst is to overlook the broader context — though racism was undeniably present.
-The 1960s were marked by economic decline, rising unemployment, and a growing sense that the post-war consensus was unravelling.
+It is essential to recognize that Smethwick’s story was about more than just racism.
+The 1960s were marked by economic decline, rising unemployment, and a growing sense that the post-war consensus was unraveling.

 Deindustrialisation loomed.
-Living standards were under pressure from pay freezes, inflation and devaluation.
+Living standards were under pressure from pay freezes, inflation, and devaluation.
 Industrial unrest surged.
-In Place of Strife, Labour’s failed attempt to curb union power, became a byword for political ineptitude.
-Lightning strikes paralysed key industries — with more working days lost than at any time since the General Strike of 1926.
-This fuelled a nationwide mood of anxiety and disaffection.
+In Place of Strife, Labour’s failed attempt to curb union power became a byword for political ineptitude.
+Lightning strikes paralysed key industries, resulting in more working days lost than at any time since the General Strike of 1926.
+This backdrop fuelled a nationwide mood of anxiety and discontent.

-It was within this climate of insecurity that immigration became a scapegoat.
-Housing was scarce.
-Jobs were no longer guaranteed.
-For many in places like Smethwick, the fear wasn’t of “foreigners” per se — it was the belief that hard-won rights and resources were slipping away.
+Within this climate of insecurity, immigration became a scapegoat.
+Housing was scarce, and jobs were no longer guaranteed.
+For many in places like Smethwick, the fear wasn’t of “foreigners” per se; it was the belief that hard-won rights and resources were slipping away.

-The danger lies in framing this solely as a matter of race.
-The radicalisation of immigration debates often masked deeper unease — about fairness, class, and national decline.
+Framing this solely as a matter of race risks overlooking deeper unease about fairness, class, and national decline.
 Contemporary surveys support this view.
 The Rose Report (late 1960s) found that 73% of the British public were either tolerant or leaning towards tolerance of immigrants.
-Similarly, an analysis of Enoch Powell’s infamous postbag by researcher Geoffrey Spearman found that most letters expressed economic anxiety or cultural confusion — not explicit racism.
+Additionally, an analysis of Enoch Powell’s infamous postbag by researcher Geoffrey Spearman revealed that most letters expressed economic anxiety or cultural confusion — not explicit racism.

 Immigrants were not the cause of Britain’s post-war challenges.
-But they became the most visible symbol of change — and thus the most convenient to blame.
-Then, as now, the immigration debate often conceals a deeper fear: that the social fabric is unravelling and no one is listening.
+They became the most visible symbol of change and the most convenient to blame.
+Then, as now, the immigration debate often conceals a deeper fear: that the social fabric is unraveling and no one is listening.

 From Powell to Farage: The Racialisation of Class Discontent

-Griffiths’ victory was a prelude to Enoch Powell’s “Rivers of Blood” speech just four years later — a moment that took racialised political rhetoric to the national stage.
-Today, Nigel Farage picks up that torch, albeit in the language of “control”, “integration”, and “pressure on services”.
-It’s no coincidence that Labour now tailors its messages to appeal to Reform UK voters, invoking “common sense” and “pragmatic” border policies.
+Griffiths’ victory foreshadowed Enoch Powell’s “Rivers of Blood” speech just four years later, a moment that propelled racialised political rhetoric to the national stage.
+Today, Nigel Farage picks up that torch, albeit in the language of “control,” “integration,” and “pressure on services.”
+It is no coincidence that Labour now tailors its messages to appeal to Reform UK voters, invoking “common sense” and “pragmatic” border policies.

-This isn’t a repeat of Smethwick — but it certainly rhymes.
-The slogans may have disappeared and the language may be more polite, but the dynamic is familiar: race and migration weaponised in a struggle for the soul of the working class.
+This isn't merely a repetition of Smethwick — but it certainly rhymes.
+Although the slogans may have disappeared and the language may be more polite, the dynamic remains familiar: race and migration weaponised in a struggle for the soul of the working class.

 Why Revisiting Smethwick Matters

-Smethwick is a cautionary tale.
-When mainstream parties fail to challenge racism directly — or worse, co-opt its logic in the name of electoral strategy — the consequences endure.
+Smethwick serves as a cautionary tale.
+When mainstream parties fail to challenge racism directly — or worse, co-opt its logic for electoral strategy — the consequences endure.
 What happened in 1964 shaped how race and immigration would be politicised in the UK for decades.

-Today’s Labour Party, still wrestling with its ideological identity, would do well to heed that history.
-So too would the media, which often flattens complex debates into simplistic binaries — pro-immigration vs anti — while ignoring the structural failures that feed resentment.
+Today’s Labour Party is still wrestling with its ideological identity and could do well to heed this history.
+The media also plays a role, often simplifying complex debates into binary positions — pro-immigration versus anti — while ignoring the structural failures that feed resentment.

 Revisiting Smethwick isn’t about nostalgia or blame.
-It’s about choices.
+It is about making choices.
 It reminds us that immigration will always be debated — but how it is debated, and whose voices are included, will shape the country’s future.

-Smethwick matters not just because of what was said or who won, but because it marked a turning point — the moment British politics first openly exploited racial anxiety for political gain.
-And it showed just how effective that strategy could be when combined with economic hardship and social unrest.
+Smethwick is significant not just because of what was said or who won.
+It marked a turning point — the moment British politics first openly exploited racial anxiety for political gain.
+This showed just how effective that strategy could be when combined with economic hardship and social unrest.

-But Smethwick also reminds us of the danger of simplification.
-Yes, racism was there.
-But so were issues of housing, wages, community and identity — the complicated, lived experience of people struggling to adapt to change.
+However, Smethwick also cautions against oversimplification.
+Yes, racism was present.
+But so were issues of housing, wages, community, and identity — the complicated, lived experiences of people struggling to adapt to change.

-Because unless we confront the real causes of disaffection — and resist the temptation to answer complex questions with slogans and scapegoats — we risk becoming trapped in a cycle of political déjà vu.
-Revisiting the past, without ever truly learning from it.
+We must remember this lesson today.
+Condemning voters, or reducing national conversations to “tolerant” versus “racist,” risks missing the nuance altogether.
+Unless we confront the real causes of disaffection — and resist the temptation to respond to complex questions with slogans and scapegoats — we risk becoming trapped in a cycle of political déjà vu.